DonnaYoung.org

 Once your child has opened his dictionary lots of times and can find words from any letter in the alphabet it is time to explain guide words.

-*Guidewords can be very confusing to a child.
-Be patient and explain what they are during each lesson that you teach about guidewords.
-Your child might need to be reminded what guidewords are after summer breaks for a few years.
+*Guide words can be very confusing to a child.
+Be patient and, when needed, explain what they are during each lesson that you teach about guide words.

 Sit down with your children and with a dictionary and show the children the guide words.
-Point out to them that they tell the first word and the last word on that page (or two page spread, some dictionaries differ).
-Tell them that the words on the page will be in between the guidewords in alphabetical order.
-The guidewords are there to help them locate the words more quickly.
+Point them out and tell your child that the guide words tell the first word and the last word on each page (or two page spread, some dictionaries differ).
+Tell them that the words on the page will be in between the guide words and in alphabetical order.
+The purpose of the guide words is to help them find a word more quickly.

-The guidewords are in red in the example below.
+The guide words are red in the example below.
 The first and last words are highlighted in yellow

 Example of Two Dictionary Pages